rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 No permissions are requires to read or write an app's own Shared Storage.
 Reading another app's Shared Storage requires READ_EXTERNAL_STORAGE permission.

+On devices running api < 29 the MediaStore database is flat, there are no simulated directories.
+The app designer has a choice to use this or the traditional file based primary shared storage.
+The best choice depends on the application.
+The MediaStore approach enables a share between apps (see next section), and data transfer is transparent when the user upgrades their device to 29 or greater.
+The file system approach provides the user with the familiar hierarchy, and requires WRITE_EXTERNAL_STORAGE permission.

 ## Sharing a file between apps

 Files in Shared Storage can be shared between apps.
 Either using the file picker, or the Share mechanism.
 See the examples: [Sending a Share](https://github.com/RobertFlatt/Android-for-Python/tree/main/share_snd) and [Receiving a Share](https://github.com/RobertFlatt/Android-for-Python/tree/main/share_rcv).